scaryghost/KFSXTrackingServer/README.md

 KFSXTrackingServer
 ==================
+## Updating From 3.x
+All you need to do is stop the server, and replace the KFSXTrackingServer.jar file and http folder.

 ## Updating From 2.x
 If you have just started running a tracking server, this section is irrelevant and you can skip ahead to "Starting The Server".
 Otherwise, keep reading.